EdenWise/hjcrc/HJCSIC.md

 Civilization started as a natural order.
 When human beings reached the top of the food chain civilization began to be dominated by the male disposition.
-Some males became self-first/narcissistic because the checks on balance were disappearing The ancestors of the Hebrews decided to underwrite these men.
+Some males became self-first/narcissistic because the checks on balance were disappearing.
+For personal safety the ancestors of the Hebrews decided to underwrite/reward these men.
 They did this to get profit and personal safety.
 They kept this knowledge largely silent, even from the narcissistic men.
 The narcissists became spoiled and immobile in their thinking.